albertllousas/functional-core-imperative-shell/readme.md

   <img width="50%" src="./img/oop.png">
 </p>

-Instead, Functional programming use build systems by composing and chaining functions, connecting the output of one to the input to the next creating meaningful pipelines, this pipelines can be seen as **business workflows** where the **data flows in only one direction**, removing the necessity of layers.
+Instead, Functional programming build systems by composing and chaining functions, connecting the output of one to the input to the next creating meaningful pipelines, this pipelines can be seen as **business workflows** where the **data flows in only one direction**, removing the necessity of layers.